Lattice convex chains in the plane: Introduction

-In 1979, Arnol'd \cite{A} considered the question of the number of equivalence classes of convex lattice polygons having a given integer as area (we say that two polygons having their vertices on $\Z^2$ are equivalent if one is the image of the other by an automorphism of $\Z^2$).
-Later, Vershik changed the constraint in this question and raised the question of the number, and typical shape, of convex lattice polygons included in a large box $[-N,N]^2$.
-In 1994, three different solutions to this problem were found by B\'ar\'any \cite{B}, Vershik \cite{V} and Sinai \cite{S}.
-To be more precise, let $\Pi_n$ be the set of convex polygonal lines $\Gamma$ joining 0 to $(n,n)$, we shall sometimes refer at {\it convex chains}, such that the vertices of $\Gamma$ are points of $\Z^2$ and the angle between each side of $\Gamma$ and the horizontal axis is in the interval $[0,\pi/2]$.
-They prove, firstly, that the cardinal of $\Pi_n$ is of the order $\ds \exp(n^{2/3}(3(\zeta(3)/\zeta(2))^{1/3}+o(1))$, when $n$ goes to infinity.
-Secondly, they prove that the number of vertices constituting a typical line is equivalent, when $n$ goes to infinity, to $\ds {n^{2/3}\over (\zeta^2(3)\zeta(2))^{1/3}}$.
-Finally, they prove that the limit shape of a typical convex polygonal line is the arc of a parabola, which maximizes the affine perimeter.
-Later, Vershik and Zeitouni \cite{VZ} proved, for a class of analogous problems, a large deviation principle involving the affine perimeter of the line.
-Finally, B\'ar\'any and Prodromou, while considering the maximal number of vertices for a lattice polygon included in a convex set, proved recently in \cite{BP} the analog of Jarn\'ik's result, and they showed that the largest number of vertices for an element of $\Pi_n$ is equivalent to $3\left({n\over\pi}\right)^{2/3}$.
+In 1979, Arnol'd \cite{arnold_statistics_1980} considered the question of the number of equivalence classes of convex lattice polygons having a given integer as area (we say that two polygons having their vertices on $\Z^2$ are equivalent if one is the image of the other by an automorphism of $\Z^2$).
+Later, Vershik changed the constraint in this question and raised the question of the number, and typical shape, of convex lattice polygons included in a large box $[-n,n]^2$.
+In 1994, three different solutions to this problem were found by B\'ar\'any \cite{barany_limit_1995}, Vershik \cite{MR1275724} and \Sinai{} \cite{MR1283251}.
+Namely, they proved that: \begin{enumerate}[\quad\bfseries (a)] \item The number of convex polygonal chains with vertices in $(\ZZ\cap [0,n])^2$ and joining $(0,0)$ to $(n,n)$ is equal to $\ds \exp[3(\zeta(3)/\zeta(2))^{1/3}n^{2/3}(1+o(1))]$, when $n$ goes to infinity. \item The number of vertices constituting a typical line is equivalent, when $n$ goes to infinity, to $\frac{n^{2/3}}{(\zeta^2(3)\zeta(2))^{1/3}}$. \item The limit shape of a typical convex polygonal line is the arc of a parabola, which maximizes the affine perimeter. \end{enumerate} Note that the approach of \Sinai was recently made rigorous and extended by Bogachev and Zarbaliev \cite{bogachev_zarbaliev_universality_2011}.

+Later, Vershik and Zeitouni \cite{MR1679585} proved, for a class of analogous problems, a large deviation principle involving the affine perimeter of the line.
+Finally, Acketa and \Zunic, while considering the maximal number of vertices for a lattice polygon included in a square, proved shortly after in \cite{acketa_zunic_maximal_1995} the analog of Jarn\'ik's result, namely that the largest number of vertices for an increasing convex chain on $\Z_+^2$ of Euclidean length $n$ is asymptotically equivalent to $3\left(\frac{n}{\pi}\right)^{2/3}$.